First In, First Out (FIFO): Definition

-First in First out (FIFO) is an inventory costing method that assumes that the costs attached to the first goods purchased are the costs of the first goods sold.
+First in, first out (FIFO) is an inventory costing method that assumes the costs of the first goods purchased are the costs of the first goods sold.

-The return from the factory to the store-room of excess materials issued for a particular job be treated as the oldest stock on hand and be placed in the materials card balance ahead of all the units in hand at the same price as it was issued to the factory.
+The return of excess materials, initially issued to the factory for a particular job, to the storeroom is treated as the oldest stock on hand.
+It is placed on the materials card balance ahead of all the units on hand at the same price as it was issued to the factory.

 Advantages of FIFO Method of Costing

-The following are the main advantages of FIFO method of costing.
+The following are the main advantages of the FIFO method of costing:

-- Materials issued are charged to production at actual cost in order of their receipts,
+- Materials issued are charged to production at actual cost in the order of their receipt

-- The valuation of closing inventory represents nearer to current market price.
+- Valuation of closing inventory is closer to current market price

-- The FIFO method is beneficial whenever the size and cost of material units are large.
+- Beneficial whenever the size and cost of material units are large

 Disadvantages of FIFO Method of Costing

-The following are the disadvantages and drawbacks of FIFO method of costing.
+The following are the disadvantages and drawbacks of the FIFO method of costing:

-- The record-keeping may become difficult whose number of purchases made of the same material at different prices.
+- Record-keeping may be difficult if several purchases of the same material are made at different prices

-- Under FIFO method costing difficulties arise when returning to vendors.
+- Costing difficulties arise when returning items to vendors

-- April 06: 10 units of the inventories purchased on 5th April at the rate of $1.80 are returned to the supplier
+- April 06: 10 units of inventories purchased on 5 April at $1.80 are returned to the supplier

 - April 30: 50 units purchased at $1.70

-- April 30: Out of units issued to the factory on 25th April, 10 units were returned to the store
+- April 30: 10 units returned to store out of units issued to the factory on 25 April